 contains valuable opportunities of skill, advancement and FUN and is available to every troop and Scout.
 The quality of your troop's summer camp experience rests with you, the Scoutmaster, and your troop's junior leadership.
-Use this program guide to become informed of the camp procedures and policies in order to inform all Scouts and parents.
-You can then collectively select from among the many program opportunities that meet the needs of your troop.
+Use this program guide to learn about camp procedures and policies.
+You will then be able to inform all Scouts and parents.
+You and your Scouts can collectively select from among the many program opportunities that meet the needs of your troop.